314dev/PI/docs/source/extensions/loops.rst

    * - Built-in loop
      - Description
-   * - :class:`~pytorch_lightning.loops.fit_loop.FitLoop`
+   * - :class:`~pi_ml.loops.fit_loop.FitLoop`
-     - The :class:`~pytorch_lightning.loops.fit_loop.FitLoop` is the top-level loop where training starts.
+     - The :class:`~pi_ml.loops.fit_loop.FitLoop` is the top-level loop where training starts.
        It simply counts the epochs and iterates from one to the next by calling :code:`TrainingEpochLoop.run()` in its :code:`advance()` method.
-   * - :class:`~pytorch_lightning.loops.epoch.training_epoch_loop.TrainingEpochLoop`
+   * - :class:`~pi_ml.loops.epoch.training_epoch_loop.TrainingEpochLoop`
-     - The :class:`~pytorch_lightning.loops.epoch.training_epoch_loop.TrainingEpochLoop` is the one that iterates over the dataloader that the user returns in their :meth:`~pytorch_lightning.core.lightning.LightningModule.train_dataloader` method.
+     - The :class:`~pi_ml.loops.epoch.training_epoch_loop.TrainingEpochLoop` is the one that iterates over the dataloader that the user returns in their :meth:`~pi_ml.core.lightning.LightningModule.train_dataloader` method.
        Its main responsibilities are calling the :code:`*_epoch_start` and :code:`*_epoch_end` hooks, accumulating outputs if the user request them in one of these hooks, and running validation at the requested interval.
-       The validation is carried out by yet another loop, :class:`~pytorch_lightning.loops.epoch.validation_epoch_loop.ValidationEpochLoop`.
+       The validation is carried out by yet another loop, :class:`~pi_ml.loops.epoch.validation_epoch_loop.ValidationEpochLoop`.

        In the :code:`run()` method, the training epoch loop could in theory simply call the :code:`LightningModule.training_step` already and perform the optimization.
        However, Lightning has built-in support for automatic optimization with multiple optimizers and on top of that also supports :ref:`TBPTT <sequential-data>`.
-       For this reason there are actually two more loops nested under :class:`~pytorch_lightning.loops.epoch.training_epoch_loop.TrainingEpochLoop`.
+       For this reason there are actually two more loops nested under :class:`~pi_ml.loops.epoch.training_epoch_loop.TrainingEpochLoop`.
-   * - :class:`~pytorch_lightning.loops.batch.training_batch_loop.TrainingBatchLoop`
+   * - :class:`~pi_ml.loops.batch.training_batch_loop.TrainingBatchLoop`
-     - The responsibility of the :class:`~pytorch_lightning.loops.batch.training_batch_loop.TrainingBatchLoop` is to split a batch given by the :class:`~pytorch_lightning.loops.epoch.training_epoch_loop.TrainingEpochLoop` along the time-dimension and iterate over the list of splits.
+     - The responsibility of the :class:`~pi_ml.loops.batch.training_batch_loop.TrainingBatchLoop` is to split a batch given by the :class:`~pi_ml.loops.epoch.training_epoch_loop.TrainingEpochLoop` along the time-dimension and iterate over the list of splits.
        It also keeps track of the hidden state *hiddens* returned by the training step.
-       By default, when truncated back-propagation through time (TBPTT) is turned off, this loop does not do anything except redirect the call to the :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop`.
+       By default, when truncated back-propagation through time (TBPTT) is turned off, this loop does not do anything except redirect the call to the :class:`~pi_ml.loops.optimization.optimizer_loop.OptimizerLoop`.
        Read more about :ref:`TBPTT <sequential-data>`.
-   * - :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop`
+   * - :class:`~pi_ml.loops.optimization.optimizer_loop.OptimizerLoop`
-     - The :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop` iterates over one or multiple optimizers and for each one it calls the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step` method with the batch, the current batch index and the optimizer index if multiple optimizers are requested.
+     - The :class:`~pi_ml.loops.optimization.optimizer_loop.OptimizerLoop` iterates over one or multiple optimizers and for each one it calls the :meth:`~pi_ml.core.lightning.LightningModule.training_step` method with the batch, the current batch index and the optimizer index if multiple optimizers are requested.
        It is the leaf node in the tree of loops and performs the actual optimization (forward, zero grad, backward, optimizer step).
-   * - :class:`~pytorch_lightning.loops.optimization.manual_loop.ManualOptimization`
+   * - :class:`~pi_ml.loops.optimization.manual_loop.ManualOptimization`
-     - Substitutes the :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop` in case of :ref:`manual_optimization` and implements the manual optimization step.
+     - Substitutes the :class:`~pi_ml.loops.optimization.optimizer_loop.OptimizerLoop` in case of :ref:`manual_optimization` and implements the manual optimization step.
-   * - :class:`~pytorch_lightning.loops.dataloader.evaluation_loop.EvaluationLoop`
+   * - :class:`~pi_ml.loops.dataloader.evaluation_loop.EvaluationLoop`
-     - The :class:`~pytorch_lightning.loops.dataloader.evaluation_loop.EvaluationLoop` is the top-level loop where validation/testing starts.
+     - The :class:`~pi_ml.loops.dataloader.evaluation_loop.EvaluationLoop` is the top-level loop where validation/testing starts.
        It simply iterates over each evaluation dataloader from one to the next by calling :code:`EvaluationEpochLoop.run()` in its :code:`advance()` method.
-   * - :class:`~pytorch_lightning.loops.dataloader.prediction_loop.PredictionLoop`
+   * - :class:`~pi_ml.loops.dataloader.prediction_loop.PredictionLoop`
-     - The :class:`~pytorch_lightning.loops.dataloader.prediction_loop.PredictionLoop` is the top-level loop where prediction starts.
+     - The :class:`~pi_ml.loops.dataloader.prediction_loop.PredictionLoop` is the top-level loop where prediction starts.
        It simply iterates over each prediction dataloader from one to the next by calling :code:`PredictionEpochLoop.run()` in its :code:`advance()` method.